 Is there a bigger giveaway of you not being home than your blinds remaining in the same position for an entire week?
 Anyone looking for properties to target will see this as a clear sign that no one is home, especially if the lights remain equally unused (but more on that in a minute).

 As we recently wrote about on GearBrain, there are a number of options available when it comes to installing automated window blinds.
-Some are expensive (we're talking hundreds of dollars per window), while other solutions cost just $150 per blind.
+Some are expensive (we're talking hundreds of dollars per window), while other solutions cost from around $110 per blind.

 For the complete system, it is hard to beat Lutron — especially if remote control and automation are important to you.
 The company's Serena system offers a wide range of designs and fabrics, then the Caseta Smart Bridge gives support for Alexa, Google Assistant, Apple HomeKit, SmartThings, IFTTT and more.